 In Jordan, you will enjoy a nice blend of sightseeing and relaxation, but for most people, the highlight of the Jordan tour is the visit to the ancient rock-carved city of Petra.

-14 Day Egypt, Jordan, and Israel Travel Bundle
+13 Days of Egypt, Jordan, and Israel Tours

 Experience an unforgettable tour of Ancient Egypt that begins at Cairo, and continues as you sail along the Nile from Aswan to Luxor, visiting numerous ancient monuments along the way.
 Travel to Jordan by road, and enjoy visiting a number of spectacular attractions, including the Ancient City of Petra.
 Finally, transfer to Israel by road, and follow in the footsteps of Jesus, visiting some of the same places he visited all those years ago.

-This is the ultimate 14-Day tour for people who wish to remain in the Land of the Pharaohst for the duration of their tour.
-During your stay, you will see all of the best ancient attractions which are located in and around Cairo, and then you will head out into the desert where you will be visiting even more attractions and at least one oasis although you will typically visit a few different one.
+This is the ultimate 2 week Egypt itinerary for people who wish to remain in the Land of the Pharaoh for the duration of their tour.
+During your 2 weeks in Egypt stay, you will see all of the best ancient attractions which are located in and around Cairo, and then you will head out into the desert where you will be visiting even more attractions and at least one oasis although you will typically visit a few different one.
 Your days in the desert will also see you visiting several attractions which many tourists never get to see.

 Finally, you will enjoy a bespoke Nile River cruise between Luxor and Aswan which will once again see you visiting many famous sites.
 After your trip along the Nile ends, you will return to Cairo for some relaxation and one more night in a Cairo hotel before your final departure the following day.